Murray returns with Surbiton Trophy win

 Britain's Andy Murray kicked off his Wimbledon preparations with a straight-set victory over Chung Hyeon in the first round of the Surbiton Trophy.

-The 36-year-old former world number one beat the South Korean 6-3 6-2 and will face a qualifier in round two of the Challenger event.
+The 36-year-old former world number one beat the South Korean 6-3 6-2 on Monday and will face a qualifier in round two of the Challenger event.

 Murray skipped the French Open in order to focus on the grass-court season.